JohnnySheffield/glottis.fun/README.md

 > :warning: **Development Status: Pre-audit & Non-Production**
-> This repo is under active development, have not yet undergone a formal security audit, and is experimental in nature.
+> This repo is under active development, has not yet undergone a formal security audit, and is experimental in nature.
 We strongly advise against using this code in production environments at this stage.

 # Glottis Protocol Frontend